Personalized Privacy Amplification via Importance Sampling: Experiments

-Due to the stochasticity in the subsampling process and the noises within DP-Lloyd, we repeat each experiment 50 times with different seeds and report on median performances.
+Due to the stochasticity in the subsampling process and the noises within DP-Lloyd, we repeat each experiment 50~times with different seeds and report on median performances.
 In addition, we depict the 75\% and 25\% quartiles.
-Note that the weighted version of DP-Lloyd is only used when learning the cluster centers.
-For the sampling-based approaches, we re-compute the objective function (cost) on all data after optimization and report on the total cost scaled by the number of data points $n^{-1}$.
-The code is implemented in Python using numpy \citep{harris2020array}.
-All experiments run on an Intel Xeon machine with 28 cores with 2.60~GHz and 256~GB of memory. \looseness=-1
+Note that the weighted version of DP-Lloyd is only used when learning the cluster centers, \ie, not for evaluation.
+Furthermore, we initialize the cluster centers as $k$ random data points.
+For all sampling-based approaches, we re-compute the objective function (cost) on all data after running DP-Lloyd on the sampled subset and report on the total cost scaled by the number of data points $n^{-1}$.

-\paragraph{Results.} Figure~\ref{fig:result_main} depicts the results.
-Within the figure, columns reflect the data sets Ijcnn1, Pose, MiniBooNE, and KDD-Protein and the rows correspond to choices of subsampling sizes $m$.
-The curves are obtained by varying $B$ and show the cost of $k$-means evaluated on all data as a function of the privacy loss~$\epsilon$.
-Note that the $x$-axis is in log-scale, shared column-wise, and that the optimal location is the bottom left since it yields a low cost and a low privacy loss.
-The performance without subsampling is depicted as \textbf{full} (blue line).
-Within the subsampling approaches, \textbf{core} (green line) consistently outperforms \textbf{unif} (red line) as it yields a better cost-loss ratio.
-The \textbf{opt} (orange line) sampler often improves upon \textbf{core} or performs on-par, except on Pose data.
-Besides, the gap between the samplers and \textbf{full} closes as we increase the subsample size~$m$.